 For all students, having the opportunity to participate in sports results in positive outcomes, including physical development,1 social skills,2 and psychological well-being.
-The psychological benefits of sports specifically include improved emotional regulation,3 decreased hopelessness and suicidality,4 fewer depressive symptoms,5 and higher self-esteem.6 Research has also found that sports participation is related to greater feelings of school belonging and pro-school behaviors.7 GLSEN’s research has shown that on a 4.0 scale, LGBTQ+ student athletes have a GPA that is 0.2 points higher than students who did not participate in athletics.
-LGTBQ+ team leaders have a GPA that is 0.4 points higher than their peers who did not participate in athletics.
-Further, 56% of LGBTQ+ team members and 66% of LGBTQ+ team leaders competing in high school sports report feeling a positive sense of belonging at school.8
+The psychological benefits of sports specifically include improved emotional regulation,3 decreased hopelessness and suicidality,4 fewer depressive symptoms,5 and higher self-esteem.6 Research has also found that sports participation is related to greater feelings of school belonging and pro-school behaviors.7 Among LGBTQ youth specifically, research has found psychological well-being and school belonging benefits of sports participation.8 GLSEN’s research has shown that on a 4.0 scale, LGBTQ+ student athletes have a GPA that is 0.2 points higher than students who did not participate in athletics.9 LGTBQ+ team leaders have a GPA that is 0.4 points higher than their peers who did not participate in athletics.
+Further, 56% of LGBTQ+ team members and 66% of LGBTQ+ team leaders competing in high school sports report feeling a positive sense of belonging at school.10

-Every student should have equal opportunity in education where they can reach their full potential and thrive.
-Transgender, nonbinary, and gendernonconforming (trans/nonbinary/GNC) students should have the same access to athletic participation as their classmates.
-Unfortunately, many trans/nonbinary/GNC students face barriers to participating in sports.
-In a 2017 survey, only 11.5% of trans/nonbinary/GNC students reported that their school had policies or guidelines to support trans/nonbinary/GNC students.9 Among trans/nonbinary/GNC students who reported their school had policies or guidelines to support trans/nonbinary/GNC students, only 42.4% reported that their school policy addressed inclusive participation in athletics.10 In some instances, students had to use a locker room that was inconsistent with their gender identity and/or join gendered teams that did not reflect their gender.11 These discriminatory practices prevent trans/nonbinary/GNC students from participating in K-12 learning communities as fully as their cisgender peers.
+Every student should have equal opportunity in education where they can thrive and reach their full potential.
+Transgender (trans) and nonbinary students should have the same access to athletic participation as their classmates.
+Unfortunately, many trans and nonbinary students face barriers to participating in sports.
+In a 2019 survey, only 12.5% of trans and nonbinary students reported that their school had policies or guidelines to support trans and nonbinary students.11 Among trans and nonbinary students who reported their school had policies or guidelines to support trans and nonbinary students, only 41.7% reported that their school policy addressed inclusive participation in athletics.12 In some instances, students had to use a locker room that was inconsistent with their gender identity that did not reflect their gender.13 Additionally, 44.5% of transgender students and 36.3% of nonbinary students reported being prevented from using their chosen name and pronouns.14 These discriminatory practices prevent trans and nonbinary students from participating in K-12 learning communities as fully as their cisgender peers.15

 Conversely, in states with affirmative and inclusive guidance, students are given the opportunity to participate in ways that affirm their gender identity, even when that may not be consistent with a gender marker on their birth certificate or listed in school records.
 If their participation is questioned, some state guidance outlines procedures on how to address concerns, while maintaining the safety and privacy of the student in question.
-Lastly, some states, such as Alaska and Delaware, lack statewide guidance, which leaves decisions about inclusion of trans/nonbinary/GNC students to individual schools.
+Lastly, some states, such as Alaska and Kansas, lack statewide guidance, which leaves decisions about inclusion of trans and nonbinary students to individual schools.

-Oregon’s state athletics association issued guidance on the inclusion of trans/nonbinary/GNC student inclusion in K-12 athletics that affirms and supports their participation.
+The Oregon School Activities Association (OSAA) issued guidance on the inclusion of trans and nonbinary student inclusion in K-12 athletics that affirms and supports their participation.
 These guidelines were developed in alignment with Oregon state nondiscrimination laws in public education (ORS 174.100).
-The Oregon School Activities Association Handbook12 policy states that students may participate in athletics that align with their gender identity, regardless of the gender marker listed on their birth certificate.
-The policy further clarifies and provides guidelines of participation for nonbinary students.
-Oregon’s policy prioritizes privacy and communication with trans/nonbinary/GNC students and ensures there is clear guidance for local education agencies and schools.
+The OSAA Handbook16 policy states that students may participate in athletics that align with their gender identity, regardless of the gender marker listed on their birth certificate.
+The policy further clarifies and provides guidelines for participation of nonbinary students.
+Oregon’s policy prioritizes privacy and communication with trans and nonbinary students and ensures there is clear guidance for local education agencies and schools.

 1 Biddle, S. J. H, & Asare, M. (2011).
 Physical activity and mental health in children and adolescents: A review of reviews.
 British Journal of Sports Medicine, 45(11), 886-895; Snyder, A., Martinez, J., Bay, R., Parsons, J., Sauers, E., & McLeod, T. (2010).
 Health-related quality of life differs between adolescent athletes and adolescents nonathletes.
 Journal of Sport Rehabilitation, 19, 237-248.